 The Wachusett water system, which includes Spot Pond and the Fells Reservoir, is one of six principal water systems that feed Boston’s waterworks.
 The Massachusetts Department of Conservation and Recreation manages the park, making it best for family picnics.

 Middlesex County is home to some of Ontario’s most stunning and adventurous conservation areas.

 Conservation areas help safeguard forests, wetlands, plants, and wildlife, and they are home to a varied range of upland and wetland plant communities, including some globally rare species!

 Get outside, get active, and soak up the beauty of the great outdoors; it’s well worth the trip!

 8. Windham County

-Windham County is surrounded by hilly forests and is bordered by Rhode Island to the east.
+Windham County is surrounded by hilly forests bordered by Rhode Island to the east.
 This county has a lot to offer its visitors.
 So, let’s have a look at that.

 The Windham Textile and History Museum in Willimantic is a must-see for anybody interested in sewing.
-Northeast Connecticut’s “peaceful corner” is Windham, Connecticut counties for visitors or vacationers.
+Northeast Connecticut’s “peaceful corner” is Windham for visitors or vacationers.

-So here were the 8 Connecticut counties and the places to visit there.
+So here were the eight counties and the places to visit there.
 I hope it was an enlightening read for you.